Constitutional Defense

 Fourth Amendment Attorneys Who Will Protect Your Rights

-One of the most foundational protections in the United States legal system is the right against illegal search and seizure.
-The authorities must strictly follow legal guidelines when gathering evidence.
-It is our firm's mission to ensure that law enforcement adheres to proper protocol and to fight zealously when our clients' constitutional rights have been compromised.
+Defendants have rights in the United States legal system, and one of the most important is protection against illegal search and seizure.
+This means the authorities must follow legal guidelines when gathering evidence to use against someone.
+It's the job of the defense lawyer to ensure that police did indeed follow proper protocol and to fight zealously to ensure their clients' rights have been respected.

 "The right of the people to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures, shall not be violated, and no Warrants shall issue, but upon probable cause, supported by Oath or affirmation, and particularly describing the place to be searched, and the persons or things."